jekyll-one/j1-template-starter/_support/readme_files/gemREADME.md

 ### Userized Installation

-When you use the **--user-install option**, RubyGems will install the gems to a directory inside your home directory, something like `~/.gem/ruby/3.1.0` for Ruby version `3.1.x`.
+When you use the **--user-install** option, RubyGems will install the gems to a directory inside your home directory, something like `~/.gem/ruby/3.1.0` for Ruby version `3.1.x`.
 The commands provided by the gems you have installed will end up in ~/.gem/ruby/3.1.0/bin.